Recipe-Compiler/Recipe-Compiler-Frontend/README.md

 ## Deployed application
 You may access the application hosted on Azure with [this url](https://victorious-island-0b09e7210.azurestaticapps.net/)
-note: Sometimes the application will cold start if it has not been loaded recently, it maky take a few minutes for the application to fully load initially.
+\nnote: Sometimes the application will cold start if it has not been loaded recently, it maky take a few minutes for the application to fully load initially.

 ## Project setup